alephium/docs/docs/dapps/getting-started.md

 npm install @alephium/cli typescript
 ```

-We will now see another way to interact with the blockchain, previously we were using the `DeployFunction` with our `scripts/x_*` files.
-Which are automatically deploy with the cli tool.
+We will now see another way to interact with the blockchain.
+Previously we were using the `DeployFunction` with our `scripts/<number>_*` files which are automatically deployed with the CLI tool.

 The next way is a skeleton of what you could do for a web-application.
 This will be a `TypeScript` application and code goes into the `src` folder.